 How Does a Checking Account Work?

+What is a checking account used for?
 The ability to write checks is what defines a current account.
 But since account holders can also use a debit card, a checking account in the Philippines can be used for a wide range of financial transactions, including the following:

 - Monthly payments for a personal loan, car loan, housing loan, or life insurance premium by issuing post-dated checks [1]

-- Payment for credit card bill
+- Payment for credit card bills

 - Car insurance premium payment